Part 135 Charter Marketing

 Why charter marketing pages stop generating enquiries.

-Aggregator platforms and membership programmes — Wheels Up, VistaJet, and the FL3XX, Avinode, and JetNet broker workflows feeding them — have compressed Part 135 margins by routing buyers through commoditised quote flows.
+Aggregator platforms and membership programmes — backed by venture and PE capital — feed customers through FL3XX, Avinode, and JetNet broker workflows that have compressed Part 135 margins by routing customers through commoditised quote flows.
 Operators who rely on aggregator seat supply lose the ability to price their certificate and end up discounting the same tail that should be winning direct accounts.

 The safety-rating arms race has escalated past "we are Part 135 certificated."
 Corporate flight departments and serious charter brokers now gate the RFP at ARGUS Gold or Platinum, Wyvern Wingman, or IS-BAO Stage I through III — and most operator websites bury these credentials under lifestyle photography instead of using them as the lead trust signal.